What'sNEW July-September 2012

 ...We were hoping to understand why the marine sponge, despite having almost all the genes necessary to build a neuronal synapse, does not have any neurons at all, comments one of the lead authors of the new report.
 She should be wondering how the genes got there.
 In the darwinian scheme, they are entirely out of order.
 Genes are supposed to be composed incrementally, under selection pressure.
 But in sponges, with no nervous systems, what selection pressure could compose the genes for nervous systems?

 In cosmic ancestry, genes precede the features they encode.
-Finding them in species that cannot yet deploy them is anticipated.
+Finding them in species that cannot yet deploy them is no surprise to us.

 Cecilia Conaco, Danielle S. Bassett et al., "Functionalization of a protosynaptic gene expression network" [abstract], doi:10.1073/pnas.1201890109, p10612-10618 v109 Suppl.1, Proc.
 Natl.
 Acad.
 Sci.
 USA, 26 Jun 2012.